Colin Mitchell: 1974-1989

 The Scottish estate project failed and Mitchell became unemployed.
 He later stated that giving up his seat in Parliament had been a disastrous mistake.
 Mitchell spent much of the next 10 years trying to get back into Parliament.
 He applied to several constituency Conservative Associations, including Bournemouth East in August 1977, but at every selection interview the question was raised as to why he had given up Aberdeenshire West in 1974.
 No winnable constituency would adopt him.
 He remained on the fringes of Conservative Party politics, The Times Diary columnist reporting on a meeting of the Monday Club at the 1976 Conservative Party conference where he had made a speech on the subject of Rhodesia:

 During this period Mitchell remained sporadically active in a series of consultancies, mostly of a military or security nature.
 He is known to have provided services to backers of the Mujahideen insurgents in Afghanistan and Contra rebels in Nicaragua.
 In November 1980, Mitchell praised the Mujahideen as "gallant fighters... expressing themselves, as Afghans know best, in the romantic tradition of sniping, raiding and brigandry."
-He urged Western leaders to provide them with military training and equipment, and to select "proven guerilla fighters" from their ranks for training as future leaders of Afghanistan.
+He urged Western leaders to provide them with military training and equipment, and to select "proven guerrilla fighters" from their ranks for training as future leaders of Afghanistan.
 However, Mitchell became increasingly dissatisfied with his situation.